-ISS LOP NC NLE OSSOE RECA RIA RS In School Loss of No Notification to Out of School Suspension Removal from Extra Restitution Referral to Suspension Privilege Credit Law Enforcement or Expulsion Curricular if Superintendent Activities Appropriate
+ISS LOP NC NLE OSSOE RECA RIA RS In School Loss of No Notification to Out of School Removal from Restitution Referral to Suspension Privilege Credit Law Enforcement Suspension Extra Curricular if Superintendent or Expulsion Activities Appropriate

 Decisions made regarding student discipline will be at the discretion of administration.
 The disciplinary consequences listed for each offense may be increased or decreased by administration or the Board of Education due to mitigating or aggravating circumstances.